Cosmicflows-4: Distances to the Galaxy Hosts of SNe

-Although SNII vary intrinsically by more than two magnitudes, the underlying events are better understood than is the case with SNIa and their luminosities correlate with observable properties.
-More luminous SNII have higher photospheric expansion velocities \citep{2002ApJ...566L..63H} and are bluer.
+Although SN II vary intrinsically by more than two magnitudes, the underlying events are better understood than is the case with SN Ia and their luminosities correlate with observable properties.
+More luminous SN~II have higher photospheric expansion velocities \citep{2002ApJ...566L..63H} and are bluer.
 Colors are a monitor of extinction.
-In {\it Cosmicflows-4} we include a sample of 96 SNII in 94 hosts studied by \citet{2020MNRAS.495.4860D, 2020MNRAS.496.3402D}.
-The $1\sigma$ scatter about the Hubble diagram is $\sim 15\%$ in distance, about a factor two worse than realized with SNIa.
+In {\it Cosmicflows-4} we include a sample of 96 SN II in 94 hosts studied by \citet{2020MNRAS.495.4860D, 2020MNRAS.496.3402D}.
+The $1\sigma$ scatter about the Hubble diagram is $\sim 15\%$ in distance, about a factor 2 worse than realized with SN Ia.